tekojak/BLEProstheticServo-MouseKeyboard-Myo-LibraryIntegrationExampleCode/README.md

 (https://github.com/jtcostello/arm_controller)

 # Installation Instructions
 As mentioned above, follow each repo's respecive instructions for their proper installations.
+When using this repo, use the src file from Tag2 for the most up to date code.

 # Utilizing the Example Code/Schematic
 On top of referencing the schematics included within this repo, make sure that the bluetooth/MYO armband instructions are followed, within the following repos: